Patty Jenkins: 2001–2014: Monster success and TV projects

 Patty Jenkins started her career with Just Drives (2001) as her first film as director, she would later follow it up with Velocity Rules (2001).
 This film follows a housewife who finds out she is a superhero and then has to choose between a life of excitement and glamour or her husband.
 The film ended up being a Recipient of the Warner Brothers Production Grant.

 This ended up moving her towards the film Monster (2003); at first she tried to get producer Brad Wyman to direct, but under his advice she ended up writing the script herself.
-Jenkins ended up writing to the film's subject, serial killer Aileen Wuornos, who was a street prostitute who went on a 1989–1990 murder spree of seven of her male clients, and was at the time was on death row.
+Jenkins ended up writing to the film's subject, serial killer Aileen Wuornos, who was a street prostitute who went on a 1989–1990 murder spree of seven of her male clients, and was at the time on death row.
 Wuornos was initially distrustful of Jenkins but on the night before her execution, left Jenkins all of her personal letters which convinced Jenkins that she was the only one who could direct the film.

 With a budget of $1.5 million and Charlize Theron attached to the film, Monster ended up being a commercial and critical success, grossing $64.2 million and earning Theron her first and only Oscar to date for Best Actress in a Leading Role.
 Noted film critic Roger Ebert ranked Monster 1st on his list of the best films of 2003 and later in 2009, ranked it 3rd on the list of the best films of the decade.
 For this film, Jenkins won the Independent Spirit Award for Best First Feature and the Franklin J. Schaffner Award of the American Film Institute (an award for outstanding graduates of the AFI Conservatory), and also was nominated for the Edgar Allan Poe Award for Best Screenplay.

-After the success of the film Monster, Jenkins was approached by former United States Air Force test pilot Chuck Yeager to develop a film about his life.
+After the success of Monster, Jenkins was approached by former United States Air Force test pilot Chuck Yeager to develop a film about his life.
 When that project did not reach fruition, she attempted to make a Ryan Gosling movie titled I Am Superman, a film with no relation to the DC Comics character, but development ended when she became pregnant.
 Jenkins spent the next decade working in television.

-In 2011 she directed one segment in the made-for-television anthology film Five.
+In 2011, she directed one segment in the made-for-television anthology film Five.
 Jenkins received an Emmy nomination because of her work on the film.
-Jenkins directed many ads and TV programs like episodes of Arrested Development and Entourage.
-She received an Emmy nomination again for the directing work done on AMC's The Killing pilot.
-In October 2011, she was hired to direct Thor: The Dark World, the first sequel to 2011 superhero film Thor, but left the project after less than two months due to creative differences.
+Jenkins directed many commercials and TV shows, like episodes of Arrested Development and Entourage.
+She received an Emmy nomination again, for directing AMC's The Killing pilot.
+In October 2011, she was hired to direct Thor: The Dark World, the first sequel to 2011 superhero film Thor, but left the project after less than two months, due to creative differences.
 In 2014, she was attached to Sweetheart, a film about a female assassin, but that film was never made.